NCERT Solutions for Class 12 Chemistry Chapter 5 – Free PDF Download

 (iii) Emulsions are formed on adding antiseptics and disinfectants to water.

-Question 5.25: What do you mean by micelles?
-Mention an example of a micellers system.
+Question 5.25: What are micelles?
+Give an example of a micellers system.

 Soln: When soaps and detergents are dissolved in water, it forms micelle.
 The molecules of such substances contain a hydrophobic and a hydrophilic part.
 When they are present in the water, these substances arrange themselves in spherical structures in such a manner that their hydrophilic parts are pointing towards the outside, while the hydrophobic parts are present towards the centre (as shown in the given figure).
 This is known as micelle formation.